-Drug and Alcohol Policy - (Also included in our LJIC 2023 ASR)
+Drug and Alcohol Policy- this policy also included in the LJIC ASR

 La' James International College Drug & Alcohol-Free Policy

 La' James International College (LJIC) standards of conduct, prohibits the unlawful possession, use or distribution of drugs, and alcohol by students and employees on the campus's property, or as any part of the college activities.
 In the event of an accident, a drug or alcohol test may be required.
 Anyone possessing, using or distributing drugs or alcohol at La' James International College will be terminated and referred for prosecution for violations.